 1. When you have filled in your application (how to apply) and lodged it with your deposit, our staff will check it to make sure it is complete.

-2. An application must be ‘received’ by HBRC within the first 10 working days of being lodged.
+2. An application must be ‘received’ by the Regional Council within the first 10 working days of being lodged.
 ‘Received’ means our consents planners have viewed the application and consider it has enough information to begin processing.
 If any important information is missing, we will return the application within that time.

 3. The time it takes to process a consent application varies, but if all the information required is received and public or limited notification is not required, a decision will be issued within 20 working days after receiving your application and deposit.

-New applications for consents received with the Hawke’s Bay Regional Council in the preceding week are made available here.
+New applications for consents received with the Hawke’s Bay Regional Council in the preceding week are made available in related documents above.

 Once your application is accepted, your application will be processed as one of 3 types: